apache/predictionio/docs/manual/source/community/contribute-code.html.md

 ### tools

-Tools for running Apache PredictionIO (incubating).
+Tools for running Apache PredictionIO.
 Contains primarily the CLI (command-line interface) and its supporting code, and the experimental evaluation dashboard.